Lincoln-Yuji/mac0470-kworkflow/documentation/man/features/kw-signature.rst

   $ kw signature -r -s

-The order the trailer lines are written follows the general sequence:
+The order the trailer lines are added follows the general sequence:

 .. code-block:: text